Elena (2011 film): Reception

+Critical response

-As of 20 September 2020, Elena has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 65 reviews, and an average rating of 7.80/10 It also has a score of 87 out of 100 on Metacritic, based on 16 critics, indicating "universal acclaim".
+As of 20 September 2020, Elena has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 65 reviews, and an average rating of 7.80/10.
+It also has a score of 87 out of 100 on Metacritic, based on 16 critics, indicating "universal acclaim".

 Jim Hoberman referred to Elena as "the most vivid evocation... of Moscow’s contemporary society".
 According to Hoberman, "Zvyagintsev has mapped out a world ruled by ingratitude and the absence of justice".
 Critic Stephen Holden of The New York Times was impressed by Zvyagintsev's "vision of Moscow as a jungle teeming with predatory wildlife" suggesting that "in this quasi-feudal social environment, avarice and blood ties trump all other values".
 The Village Voice acclaimed Zvyagintsev's "scalpel-like precision dissecting class that recalls Claude Chabrol".
 "Shoot this film in black and white and cast Barbara Stanwyck as Elena, and you'd have a 1940s classic", Roger Ebert observes.
 The relationship between the married couple and their alliance has been described by one critic as "a morganatic marriage nearly a century after the October Revolution".

 In 2015, Zeitgeist Films formed a joint venture with Syncopy Inc., Christopher Nolan and Emma Thomas’ production company, to release Blu-ray editions of Zeitgeist's prestige titles.
 Elena was their first title.
 Zvyagintsev said of the venture, "As a long-time admirer of Christopher Nolan, I am honored that he is initiating his partnership with Zeitgeist with my film.
 I wish all the parties involved success."

+In 2019 Rolling Stone critics' poll, Elena was ranked the 42nd-greatest film of the 21st century.